seilkhanovk/weChatHumanise/README.md

 Currently, this project does not support buch of the stuff because of some WeChat limitations.
 So, things it supports: <br/>
 **Activities**: MessageActivity and TypingActivity <br/>
 **Attachments**: ButtonCardAttachment, HeroCardAttachment and MediaAttachment. <br/>
 **QuickReply Buttons**: MessageBackAction, OpenURLAction, DownloadFileAction, ShowImageFileAction, ActivitySignInAction, ActivityCallAction.
-Note: quick reply just sends back the content (message or url) of these actions, except for ShowImageFileActions.
-For this action it sends downloaded image to the user.
+Note: quick reply just sends back the content (message or url) of these actions, except for ShowImageFileActions; it sends downloaded image to the user.